-- align the interests of executives with those of the stockholders, support a pay-for-performance culture, foster employee stock ownership, and focus the management team on increasing value for the stockholders; - are performance-based in that any value received by the recipient from a stock option is based on the growth of the stock price from the grant date; - help to provide a balance to the overall executive compensation program as base salary and our annual bonus program focus on short-term compensation, while the vesting of stock options and RSUs provide incentives to increase stockholder value over the longer term; and - · include vesting restrictions that encourage executive retention and the preservation of stockholder value.
+align the interests of executives with those of the stockholders, support a pay-for-performance culture, foster employee stock ownership, and focus the management team on increasing value for the stockholders;

+- are performance-based in that any value received by the recipient from a stock option is based on the growth of the stock price from the grant date and value received from RSUs is tied directly to our stock price performance over time and declines if our price declines; - help to provide a balance to the overall executive compensation program as base salary and our annual bonus program focus on short-term compensation, while the vesting of stock options and RSUs provide incentives to increase stockholder value over the longer term; and - include vesting restrictions that encourage executive retention and the preservation of stockholder value.

-Named Executive Officers' Compensation Decisions for Fiscal 2014
+Named Executive Officers' Compensation Decisions for Fiscal 2015

-In fiscal 2014, the compensation committee undertook a full review of the compensation of our named executive officers, and following this review, in July 2014, the compensation committee approved increases to the salary and for fiscal 2014 for our named executive officers; however, the targets for cash incentive opportunities and the target numbers for stock option and RSU grants for were not increased from fiscal 2013.
+In fiscal 2015, the compensation committee undertook a full review of the compensation of our named executive officers, and following this review, in May 2015, the compensation committee approved increases to the salary for fiscal 2015 for our named executive officers; however, the targets for cash incentive opportunities were not increased from fiscal 2014.
+The number of shares underlying stock option grants and RSU grants to our executive officers in fiscal 2015 remain unchanged from the share amounts made in fiscal 2014; however, due to a decrease in the Company's stock price in fiscal 2015, the grant date fair value for the fiscal 2015 stock option grants and RSU awards decreased by 65% and 64%, respectively.

-The compensation for our named executive officers for fiscal 2014 is presented in the table below.
+The compensation for our named executive officers for fiscal 2015 is presented in the table below.

-Name Base Salary 2014(1) Targeted Cash Incentive Opportunity for Fiscal 2014(2) Actual Cash Incentive Opportunity for Fiscal 2014(3) Annual Incentive Bonus 2014 Targeted Number of Shares Underlying Stock Option Grants for Fiscal 2014(4) Targeted Number of Shares Underlying Stock Awards for Fiscal 2014(4) Kendall Larsen Chief Executive Officer, President & Chairman \$ 519,100 50% 75% \$ 389,320 40,000 26,667 Robert D. Short III, Ph.D.
-Chief Technology Officer, Chief Scientist and Director \$ 330,300 50% 75% \$ 247,760 20,000 13,333 Richard Nance Chief Financial Officer \$ 66,800 50% 50% \$ 33,390 4,000 2,667
+Name ase Salary Fiscal 2015 Targeted Cash Incentive Opportunity for Fiscal 2015(1) Actual Cash Incentive Paid for Fiscal 2015(2) Annual Incentive Bonus Viscal 2015 Targeted Number of Shares Underlying Stock Option Grants for Fiscal 2015(3) Targeted Number of Shares Underlying Stock Awards for Fiscal 2015(3)

+Kendall Larsen \$ 550,246 50% 37.5% \$ 206,342 40,000 26,667

+Chief Executive Officer,

+President & Chairman

+Robert D. Short III, Ph.D. \$ 350,160 50% 50% \$ 175,080 20,000 13,333

+Chief Technology Officer,

+Chief Scientist and Director

+Richard Nance \$ 70,787 50% 37.5% \$ 26,545 4,000 2,667

+Chief Financial Officer

-- (1) The increase in fiscal 2014 base salaries was approved with retroactive effect to January 1, 2014. - (2) The target bonus level for cash incentive opportunities is calculated as a percentage of base salary. - (3) The actual bonus level for cash incentive opportunities is calculated as a percentage of base salary. - (4) Stock option grants and stock awards were made under the Company's 2013 Equity Incentive Plan.
+(1) The target bonus level for cash incentive opportunities is calculated as a percentage of base salary.

+(2) The actual bonus level for cash incentive opportunities is calculated as a percentage of base salary.

+(3) Stock option grants and stock awards were made under the Company's 2013 Equity Incentive Plan.